Lactate Testing by Blood Test UK, Private Blood Testing Experts – Home Visits Across the UK

 Implementing Lactate-Guided Interval Training Techniques

-Incorporating lactate data into interval training can significantly enhance performance results.
+Incorporating lactate data into interval training can significantly improve performance.
 By utilising lactate thresholds to dictate intensity during interval sessions, athletes can push their limits while minimising the risk of excessive fatigue.

 For instance, interval training can be structured to push just above the lactate threshold, allowing athletes to improve their capacity to clear lactate while enhancing aerobic capacity.
 This strategic approach to interval training can yield marked improvements in endurance and speed.